 Through reflection on contemporary experience and understandings of what it means to be human, this course seeks to uncover the truth of human experience as permeated with the presence of God.
 The primary goal of this course is to introduce students to the central doctrines of Christian theology in a way which enables them to explore the meaningfulness and significance of these insights for their own lives and for our times.
 Readings include current spiritual and theological writings on Catholic Christian faith, as well as selected texts from scripture.
 A 300-level course intensification for majors, minors and spirituality track students has additional requirements in an area of theological study and requires the completion of at least 6 hours of prior religious studies credit.
 RELS 216 partially fulfills the spirituality outcome.
-Prerequisite for RELS 216: RELS 100.
+Prerequisite for RELS 216: RELS 100 or completed AA or AS degree.

-RELS 217-317 Science and Religion
+RELS 217-317 SCIENCE AND RELIGION

 Science and religion are two of the most powerful forces shaping the modern world.
 But how are they related and what do they have to say to each other?
 This course will address these questions by drawing on the contributions of historians, scientists, philosophers, and theologians.
 A 300 level course intensification for majors, minors, and spirituality track students has additional requirements in an area of theological study and requires the completion of at least 6 hours of religious studies credit.
-Prerequisite for RELS 217: RELS 100.
+Prerequisite for RELS 217: RELS 100 or completed AA or AS degree.